About Carolyn Brigit Flynn

 Her poems and essays have appeared in literary journals and anthologies nationwide, including Calyx: A Journal of Art and Literature by Women, The Pedestal Magazine, Porter Gulch Review, Monterey Poetry Review, Phren-Z, Black Buzzard Review, Intimate Kisses: The Poetry of Sexual Pleasure, Inside Grief: Death, Loss and Bereavement and New to North America.

-Carolyn received her B.A. from George Washington University and her M.A. from UCLA.
-She studied the craft and soul of writing with poet, novelist and medicine woman Deena Metzger, her long time friend and mentor.
-She studied dream work with Stephen Aisenstat, President of Pacifica Graduate Institute, and the esoteric Tarot with Pamela Eakins of Tarot of the Spirit.
-Carolyn also studied with Valerie Wolf/ Grandmother White Bear of Topanga, California.
+Carolyn received her B.A. from George Washington University and her M.A. from UCLA, both in Urban Studies and History.
+She studied the craft and soul of creative writing with the poet and novelist Deena Metzger, her long time friend and mentor.
+She studied dream work in the tradition of depth psychology with Stephen Aisenstat at Pacifica Graduate Institute.

-Many years ago Carolyn discovered a profound affiliation with the ancient stones of Ireland.
-She periodically brings groups of writers and artists to enter the presence of these venerable beings, and to journey into the soul and spirit of Ireland through writing, art and storytelling.
+Many years ago Carolyn discovered a profound affiliation with the ancient places of Ireland.
+She periodically brings groups of writers and artists to journey into the soul and spirit of Ireland through writing, art and storytelling.